 Friends of San Lucas supports development in San Lucas Tolimán and the surrounding communities in Guatemala.
 We work through a locally-based organization: the Mission of San Lucas Tolimán.
 The Mission is run by more than 100 Guatemalans in seven program areas, including:

-- Education Our primary school provides quality, Montessori-style instruction for over 600 students.
-Almost all students receive scholarships.
+- Education The Mission School provides quality, Montessori-style instruction for over 600 students.
+All students receive scholarships.

 - Coffee Café Juan Ana supports small growers and compensates them at above-market rates.
 This Direct Trade Program supports families and strengthens communities by providing a dependable income for their best coffee.

-- Construction We build block, wood, and hybrid (a combination of block and wood) homes with fuel-efficient stoves and concrete floors.
-These homes impact families for generations.
-In 2019 we will build over 75 units of housing and over 400 fuel-efficient stoves.
+- Construction The Mission builds block, wood, and hybrid (a combination of block and wood) homes that impact families for generations.
+Each year the Mission builds 80 or more units of housing and over 400 fuel-efficient stoves.

 - Charity This program provides monthly assistance for those identified as having the greatest need, including the elderly, disabled, and widows.
 The Charity Program also manages our school scholarship program and solicits and maintains the list of families who will receive stoves and/or homes.

 - Women’s Center A visitor favorite, this program promotes women’s advancement through classes and workshops that help women learn skills to earn an income.
 It also provides a safe place to gather and share experiences and dreams.

 Fr.
 Gregory Schaffer was born in St. Paul, Minnesota, studied at St. Paul Seminary, and was ordained as a Catholic priest for the Diocese of New Ulm.
 But he found his true calling in Guatemala.